NVIDIA/aistore/docs/s3cmd.md

  invalidate_default_index_root_on_cf = True
 ```

-Goes without saying that `localhost:8080` (above) can be replaced with any legitimate (http or https) address of any AIS gateway.
+> **NOTE:** `localhost:8080` (above) can be replaced with any legitimate (http or https) address of any AIS gateway.
+The latter may - but not necessarily have to - be specified with the environment variable `AIS ENDPOINT`.

 The following further assumes that `abc` is an AIStore bucket, while `my-s3-bucket` is S3 bucket that _this_ AIStore cluster can access.